 We also document the variation in credit risk distribution of the pool of state and local government borrowers from banks' perspective.
 We first show that banks work with state and local government borrowers that may be substantially riskier than the universe of municipalities that are rated by credit rating agencies.
-For example, rating agencies classify the bonds of almost all state and local governments to be of extremely unlikely to default or lead to creditor losses.
-Specifically, ratings agencies classify over 99% of municipal issuers to be investment-grade.
-In comparison, banks assessments of credit quality of municipal borrowers shows that that a substantial fraction of those borrowers may have non-trivial credit risk - approximately 18% for states, 16% for counties and cities, and 22% for districts.
-This finding shows that municipal issuers may not be as safe as previously assumed.
-It also reinforces the idea that financially weak municipal borrowers are more likely to resort to higher priority debt in a similar way to corporate borrowers (see, Rauh and Sufi (2010)).
+For example, rating agencies classify the bonds of almost all state and local governments to be extremely unlikely to default or lead to creditor losses.
+Specifically, rating agencies classify over 99% of municipal issuers to be investment-grade.
+In comparison, banks' assessments of credit quality of municipal borrowers show that that a substantial fraction of those borrowers may have non-trivial credit risk - approximately 18% for states, 16% for counties and cities, and 22% for districts.
+This finding shows that municipal borrowers are more likely to resort to higher priority debt in a similar way to corporate borrowers (see, Rauh and Sufi (2010)).